libraries-fi/ansible-role-user_management/README.md

 the server.

 `user_management_removed_users:`
-A list of user accounts that should be removed.
+A list of dictionaries which represent user accounts that should be removed.

 `user_management_active_admins:`
 A  list of admin users.